Trimethoprim Tablets

 This is not a complete list.
 For a full overview of side effects, please refer to the official Trimethoprim Patient Information Leaflet (PIL) on the medicines.org.uk website.
 If you get any side effects, talk to your doctor, pharmacist, or nurse.
 This includes any possible side effects not listed.
 You can also report side effects directly via the Yellow Card Scheme.

-- Store in a dry place below 25°C.
+• Store below 25°C in a dry place.

-- Do not use this medicine after the expiry date printed on the carton and blister strip.
+• Do not use after the expiry date printed on the carton.

-- Do not throw away medicines via wastewater or household waste.
-Return any unused medication to your pharmacy for safe disposal.
-This helps to protect the environment.
+• Do not throw away medicines via wastewater or household waste.
+Return unused medication to pharmacy for safe disposal.

 Frequently Asked Questions About Trimethoprim